MikeiLL/obliteration.com/_posts/2024-04-24-pair-of-mom.md

 It works to read it again.
 When I read I hear.
 When I write I hear.
 This is a habit one can break.
 I have read this is a habit you can break.
 I have heard that.
 A habit you can break.

 Is it always the same voice, the one that reads in your head?
 What about when the writing is phonetic.
 Yo you feelin' me, homie?
 A set of voices.
 What about gender?
 What about the Kathy in Kathy Goes to Haiti?
-Does she talk like Kathy Acker, with a New Yoh'k City ack-scent?
+Does she talk like Kathy Acker, with a New Yoh'k Sih'dee ack-sen?

 A pair of mom.
 Bugged out.
 She says something about worries.
 Worries or work.
 Younger mom, but still wrinkled.
 Mom wrinkled young but this was a younger mom than she is.